Morphosium/reform/README.md

 Code implementation will be like this

 ```
-/** You can consider use import or require if installed by npm
+/** You can consider use import or require if installed by npm / yarn
     import { Reflector, InputField, SectionField, EventObserve } from "@morphosium/reform";
  */
 const { Reflector, InputField, SectionField, EventObserve } = Reform